-The list displays.
+The Access Control page displays.

-- 7. Select the check box for a device. - 8.
-Use the Add button, Edit button, and Remove from the list button as needed. - Click the Apply button.Your changes take effect.
+- 5. Select the Turn on Access Control radio button. - Click the View list of allowed devices not currently connected to the network link.The list displays. - 7.
+Select the check box for a device. - 8.
+Use the Add button, Edit button, and Remove from the list button as needed. - 9.
+Click the Apply button.

+Your changes take effect.